 If we want a culture that does not tolerate sexual assault, men need to be part of the solution!

-- Do our homework.
-Listen to women and learn from their experiences.
-Read women’s literature.
-Read articles and books about masculinity and the root causes of violence.
-Educate ourselves to see the connection between how men are conditioned in this culture and how that conditioning results in abusive behavior toward women.
+- Read articles and books about masculinity and the root causes of violence.
+Educate ourselves to see the connection between how men are conditioned in this culture and how that conditioning can lead to abusive behavior toward women.

 - Use inclusive, non-sexist language.

 - Confront sexist, racist, homophobic, and any other bigoted remarks or jokes.

 - Believe and support survivors of sexual assault.

 - If a brother, friend, classmate, or teammate is abusing his partner, don't look the other way.
 If you feel comfortable doing so, try to talk to him about it.
 Urge him to seek help.
 Or if you don't know what to do, consult a friend, a parent, a professor, or a counselor.
 Do not remain silent!

 - Support and advocate for increased government funding for domestic violence shelters, rape crisis centers and organizations that promote gender equality.

 - Support and volunteer to assist programs that counsel men who abuse women.